RicardoAzuul/code-institute-ms4-fullstack/README.md

 # Simply Fit
 <!-- TODO: Add description of project: A book review and recommendation site, using MongoDB, Python, Flask, HTML, CSS and JavaScript. -->
-Simply Fit is a fitness subscription application.
+Fit Family is a fitness subscription application.

 The user's goal is to join a fitness community and purchase exercise plans and merchandise.